sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

-- A scene filmed with a neutral camera viewpoint, not tied to any character.
+- A scene filmed with a objective camera viewpoint, not tied to any character.

 - A video showing events from an external, third-party perspective.